 The School reports its debt service fund expenditures in the other governmental funds and its capital expenditures in a capital projects fund.
-For the year ended June 30, 2018, the general funds transferred approximately \$186,000 to these funds.
+For the year ended June 30, 2019, there were no transfers from the general fund to these funds.